fxgst/EDBV/README.md

 After the image appears in the gui, click 'Calculate'.
 If the button's line turnes blue, it is calculating.
 This may take a while.
 After the detection is done, the ports in the image should be highlighted.

 ## Female Ports
 For female ports, click 'Load Female Plug Image', and choose an image from the Images folder named `image[0-5].jpg` to see good examples.
-The other images can be chosen as well, but they might not deliver good results.
-After the image appeared in the gui, click calculate.
+The other images can be chosen as well (`image[7-26].jpg`), but they might not deliver good results, as they don't comply with our requirements.
+After the image appeared in the gui, click 'Calculate'.
 Now a new window will open, where you have to draw a rectangle on the standardized part where the ports are.
 After this step, the window closes and the results will be shown in the gui.

+The meaning of the colors is explained below, and there you can also see a status of the program.

 ## Using own dataset
 If you want to use your own dataset, you have to consider the following tips to get useable results from the program: